preeti-chauhan/hwe-modelsim-xubuntu-macos/README.md

 ---

-You're now in the **fully installed environment** and ready to proceed with:
+It is now in the **fully installed environment** and ready to proceed with:

 - Installing ModelSim
 - Running updates and simulation scripts